Eric Clapton: The Yardbirds and the Bluesbreakers

 Clapton joined John Mayall & the Bluesbreakers in April 1965, only to quit a few months later.
-In June, Clapton was invited to jam with Jimmy Page, recording a number of tracks that were retroactively credited to The Immediate All-Stars.
+In June, Clapton was invited to jam with Jimmy Page, recording a number of tracks that were retroactively credited to the Immediate All-Stars.
 In the summer of 1965 he left for Greece with a band called the Glands, which included his old friend Ben Palmer on piano.
 After a car crash that killed the bassist and injured the guitarist of the Greek band the Juniors, on 17 October 1965 the surviving members played memorial shows in which Clapton played with the band.
 In October 1965 he rejoined John Mayall.
 In March 1966, while still a member of the Bluesbreakers, Clapton briefly collaborated on a side project with Jack Bruce and Steve Winwood among others, recording only a few tracks under the name Eric Clapton and the Powerhouse.
 During his second Bluesbreakers stint, Clapton gained a reputation as the best blues guitarist on the club circuit.
-Although Clapton gained fame for playing on the influential album, Blues Breakers – John Mayall – With Eric Clapton, this album was not released until he had left the band for the last time in July 1966.
+Although Clapton gained fame for playing on the influential album Blues Breakers – John Mayall – With Eric Clapton, the album was not released until he had left the band for the last time in July 1966.
 The album itself is often called The Beano Album by fans because of its cover photograph showing Clapton reading the British children's comic The Beano.

-Having swapped his Fender Telecaster and Vox AC30 amplifier for a 1960 Gibson Les Paul Standard guitar and Marshall amplifier, Clapton's sound and playing inspired the famous slogan "Clapton is God", spray-painted by an unknown admirer on a wall in Islington, North London in 1967.
+Having swapped his Fender Telecaster and Vox AC30 amplifier for a 1960 Gibson Les Paul Standard guitar and Marshall amplifier, Clapton's sound and playing inspired the famous slogan "Clapton is God", spray-painted by an unknown admirer on a wall in Islington, North London, in 1967.
 The graffito was captured in a now-famous photograph, in which a dog is urinating on the wall.
 Clapton is reported to have been embarrassed by the slogan, saying in his The South Bank Show profile in 1987, "I never accepted that I was the greatest guitar player in the world.
 I always wanted to be the greatest guitar player in the world, but that's an ideal, and I accept it as an ideal".